asprague/django-sky-visitor/README.md

 If you want to re-add the the django contrib user, you can do that by re-registering django.contrib.auth.User

-If you want fine-grained control over the admin you can subclass the CustomUser module:
+If you want fine-grained control over the admin you can subclass the custom_user `UserAdmin`:

 ```python
 from custom_user.admin import UserAdmin